Suwayomi/Suwayomi-WebUI/BUILDING.md

 ### `yarn build`

 This command optimizes the production build of the app and places it in the `build` folder.
-It also bundles React in production mode to ensure the best performance.
-After that, the build is minified, and the filenames include the hashes.\
-With that, the app is ready to be deployed!

 See this section about [Building for Production](https://vitejs.dev/guide/build.html) for more information.